The QCBR Story

 It was these medical cases that opened my eyes and allowed for my first experiences in veterinary medicine.
 While rescuing I was introduced to the diagnosis and treatment of a multitude of diseases and diagnoses.
 It was through these experiences I began to realize my love for animals went far beyond just the basics.

 I was fascinated, intrigued and challenged by each new medical case I experienced and was eager to learn at every presentable opportunity.
-After spending multiple years fostering and eventually taking on the role of volunteer coordinator, I decided to take the next step towards my career goals and work as a veterinarian assistant.
+After spending multiple years fostering and eventually taking on roles of volunteer and adoption coordinators, I decided to take the next step towards my career goals and work as a veterinarian assistant.

 I quickly realized Bulldogs were a unlike any other breed of dog I had been exposed to.
 These gentle, comedic and insanely high maintenance creatures were the perfect combination that enabled me to simultaneously exercise my passion for medicine and rescue work while instantaneously making my heart sing!